mtxslv/mtxslv.github.io/_posts/2020-09-03-xor_neural_net.md

 $$o = M H_1 H_2 \vec{i}$$.

-Here , the output _o_ is a scalar (we have only one output neuron), and two hidden layers (H_2 is the matrix of weights that maps the input to the hidden layer with 4 neurons and H_1 maps the 4 neurons output to the 3 hidden layer neurons outputs).
+Here , the output _o_ is a scalar (we have only one output neuron), and two hidden layers ($$H_2$$ is the matrix of weights that maps the input to the hidden layer with 4 neurons and $$H_1$ maps the 4 neurons output to the 3 hidden layer neurons outputs).
 M maps the internal representation to the output scalar.

-Notice $M H_1 H_2$ is a matrix multiplication that results in a matrix again.
+Notice $$M H_1 H_2$$ is a matrix multiplication that results in a matrix again.
 Let's call it _B_.
 Then:

 $$o = B \vec{i}$$.

 Can you see where we're going?
 It doesn't matter how many linear layers we stack, they'll always be matrix in the end.
 To our Machine Learning perspective, it means it doesn't mean how many layers we stack, we'll never learn a non linear behaviour in the data, because the model can only learn linear relations (the model itself is a linear function anyway).

+I hope I convinced you that stacking linear layers will get us nowhere, but trust me: all is not lost.
+We just need another mechanism to learn non-linear relationships in the data.
+This "mechanism" I'll introduce is called _Activation Functions_.

 > If you want to read another explanation on why a stack of linear layers is still linear, please access this [Google's Machine Learning Crash Course page](https://developers.google.com/machine-learning/crash-course/introduction-to-neural-networks/anatomy).

+### Activation Functions!

+Although there are several activation functions, I'll focus on only one to explain what they do: the ReLU (Rectified Linear Unit) activation function.

+## More than only one neuron , the return (let's use a non-linearity)

+Ok, we know we cannot stack linear functions.
+It will lead us anywhere.
+What then?
+Let's use a nonlinear function called _activation function_ in the hidden layer.
+Let's define

+$$\vec{h} = g(W^{T}\vec{x} + \vec{c})$$.

+The hidden layer will use the **ReLU** (Rectified Linear Unit) function.
+How does it work?
+It applies the following relationship:

+$$g(z) = max{0,z}$$.

 # Visualizing Results (Function Composition)